raspberrypilearning/comic-character/en/step_6.md

 Open index.html.

-Add a captcha section with a `<section>` tag.
+Add a captcha section with a `<section>` tag above the `<header>` element.

 Add the attributes `id="captchaSection"`, `class="center-container"` and the function attribute `onload="generate()"`.

-Continue by adding a <h1> element and a <p> element below it with information about the page.
+Continue by adding a `<h1> `element and a `<p>`element below it with information about the page.

+This will show a welcoming message for the comic book creator, explaining the purpose of the captcha.

 --- code ---
 ---